-- (i) The box for "Human Subjects" must be checked on the Cover Sheet if use of human subjects is envisioned. - (ii) If human subject activities are exempt from IRB review, provide the exemption number(s) corresponding to one or more of the exemption categories.
+- b.
+The following information regarding the organization's intention to use human subjects as part of the project should be provided on the Cover Sheet: - (i) The box for "Human Subjects" must be checked on the Cover Sheet if use of human subjects is envisioned. - (ii) If human subject activities are exempt from IRB review, provide the exemption number(s) corresponding to one or more of the exemption categories.
 The six categories of research that qualify for exemption from coverage by the regulations are defined in the Common Rule for Protection of Human Subjects. - (iii) If the research is not designated as exempt, the IRB approval date should be identified in the space provided.
 This date, at minimum, should cover the period at which the project is initiated.
 If IRB approval has not been obtained prior to submission, the proposer should indicate "Pending" in the space provided for the approval date.
 If a decision is made to fund the proposal, the organization must provide a signed copy of the IRB approval letter to the cognizant program prior to award.
-The letter should indicate approval of the proposed activities and must be submitted prior to an award being issued. - (iv) If the project lacks definite plans regarding use of human subjects, their data or their specimens, pursuant to 45 CFR 690.118, the proposer must check the box for "Human Subjects" on the Cover Sheet and enter "Pending" in the space provided for the approval date.
+The letter should indicate approval of the proposed activities and must be submitted prior to an award being issued. - (iv) If the project lacks definite plans regarding use of human subjects, their data or their specimens, pursuant to 45 CFR §690.118, the proposer must check the box for "Human Subjects" on the Cover Sheet and enter "Pending" in the space provided for the approval date.
 If available at the time of proposal submission, the determination notice should be uploaded as an Other Supplementary Document in FastLane.
 If the determination notice is not available, and, the decision is made to fund the proposal, the organization must provide a signed copy of the determination notice to the cognizant program prior to award.